Babinda Harvest Festival – Annual Event in Cairns

 2. The year 2006, Tropical Cyclone Larry disrupted the festival plans, so they decided to celebrate a survival party instead.

-While in your in Balbina, you may want to see your favorite teams playing live in the major rugby league at the stadiums of Cairns.
+While you're in Balbina, you may want to see your favorite teams playing live in the major rugby league at the stadiums of Cairns.

 It is an annual event intended for families, why not come and join the celebration with your family and friends for a unique experience of the town’s festival.